fdietz/vue_components_book_manuscript/5-headless-components.md

 </request>
 ```

-The `request` component uses the `url` prop to config which URL we want to request.
+The `request` component uses the `url` prop to decide which URL we want to request.
 In this case we use a free service to return some arbitrary JSON payload back:

 ```js
 {